See the Dementia Evidence Map for summaries of the available research on this topic.

 The assessment is sensitive to cultural and linguistic diversity and should occur in the language(s) used by the person with dementia.
-See ASHA's Practice Portal pages on Cultural Competence and Bilingual Service Delivery.
+See ASHA's Practice Portal pages on Cultural Responsiveness and Bilingual Service Delivery.

 SLPs often conduct assessments in collaboration with clinical neuropsychologists.
 See ASHA's resources on collaboration and teaming as well as evaluating and treating communication and cognitive disorders – approaches to referral and collaboration for speech-language pathology and clinical neuropsychology.